Street Outreach with a Soul

-Each MJRH van shift is facilitated by a Ve’ahavta Outreach Worker accompanied by three volunteers who receive a hands-on education and volunteer experience.
+Each MJRH van shift is facilitated by a Ve’ahavta Outreach Worker accompanied by four volunteers who receive a hands-on education and volunteer experience.

-Each year approximately 600 volunteers give over 3,000 hours of volunteer time to assist MJRH Outreach Workers on the MJRH outreach van!
+Last year, we had 484 volunteers giveover 4,392 hours of volunteer time to assist MJRH Outreach Workers on the Ve’ahavta MJRH outreach van!

 With Support From